XR2Learn/Enablers-CLI/README.md

    do
    not provide a JSON configuration file path, the default file is `./configuration.json`).

-A default configuration.json file is provided and it can be changed according to the use-case.
+A default configuration.json file is provided, and it can be changed according to the use-case.

 ### Pre-requisites